modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-1.md

 	NOBEL LECTURE: *Slow Neutron Spectroscopy and the Grand Atlas of the Physical World* by Brockhouse.

-	A.	The NEUTRON and its APPLICATIONS<br>
+	- The NEUTRON and its APPLICATIONS<br>
-	The GRAND ATLAS<br>
+	- The GRAND ATLAS<br>
-	SLOW NEUTRON SPECTROMETRY<br>
+	- SLOW NEUTRON SPECTROMETRY<br>
-	Absorption Methods<br>
+	- Absorption Methods<br>
-	The Triple-Axis Spectrometer<br>
+	- The Triple-Axis Spectrometer<br>
-	Developments in Apparatus and Methods<br>
+	- Developments in Apparatus and Methods<br>
-	Phonons, Dispersion Curves and Interatomic Forces<br>
+	- Phonons, Dispersion Curves and Interatomic Forces<br>
-	Nature, Neutron Spectroscopy and the Grand Atlas
+	- Nature, Neutron Spectroscopy and the Grand Atlas

 	MLA style: Bertram N. Brockhouse – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sat.
 27 May 2023. https://www.nobelprize.org/prizes/physics/1994/brockhouse/lecture/